shanesturrock/bioit/docs/bismark.md

 ## Manual Build

+Note: This is no longer current due to the switch over to using singularity container.
+See the build script for how that works.

 Download the source tarball from [here](https://github.com/FelixKrueger/Bismark/archive/0.24.1.tar.gz) into `/opt/bioit/bismark/src`, untar it and move it into place as there's nothing to compile:

     mv Bismark-0.24.1 /opt/bioit/bismark/0.24.1